 Phylloporus (Boletaceae) - the most famous genus of gilled boletes, with bright yellow gills, and sometimes bluing.
-Very closely related to Xerocomus subtomentosus.
+Most closely related to Xerocomus.
 This one actually does look like a bolete with gills.
 Mycorrhizal, usually around 5cm across.
 Do not confuse with the few Tricholomas with yellow gills that are never as bright and never blue.
-Our local material often stains blue and is found outside of sand dunes and away from pine (unlike the description) and may be a new species.

 Dark Spores - Gomphidiaceae - Having decurrent gills, Gomphidius is a slimy mushroom with white flesh, while Chroogomphus is not as slimy and has orange coloured flesh.
-They are often nicknamed "pine spikes" for their association with pine and resemblance to a tent spike.
+The latter are often nicknamed "pine spikes" for their association with pine and resemblance to a tent spike.
 Long thought to be mycorrhizal, members of this family are now believed to be parasitic on other boletes (for instance Suillus, which are often found under pine, explaining the frequent association of Chroogomphus with pine).
 Usually from 2.5-10cm across unless otherwise specified.

-G. maculatus - without a fibrillose veil, little yellow at the stem base and blackening.
+G. maculatus - the only species without a fibrillose veil under the slime veil, little yellow at the stem base, blackening.
 With larch.
-All of these have white flesh.
+All of these have white flesh and are slimy.

 C. tomentosus - dry, orange and fuzzy, but may stain purple.
 Found with many conifers, not just pine.
 Often mistaken for a chanterelle.
-Parasitic on 'Boletus' mirabilis.
+Parasitic on 'Boletus' mirabilis under hemlock.

-C. leptocystis - also dry and fuzzy capped, but a duller grey-salmon.
-Most closely resembles C. tomentosus, but the colours can be reminiscent of the viscid, smooth C. vinicolor.
+C. leptocystis - also dry and fuzzy capped, but perhaps a duller grey-salmon.

 Congratulations!
 You can now impress your friends by pointing out that these mushrooms, although they look like regular gilled mushrooms, are actually more closely related to boletes.